-The team captain's signature on the timesheet confirms that the team captain has checked the timesheet.
+The team captain's signature on the official timesheet confirms that the team captain has checked the official timesheet and is satisfied that it is correct and complete.

-With the judge's permission, the team captain may approach the timekeepers before each heat to confirm the dogs running in that heat.
+With the judge's permission, the team captain may approach the timekeepers before any heat to confirm the dogs running in that heat.

-Note: See rules 7.2, 7,3 and 7.5 for responsibilities of officials regarding completion and checking of timesheets.
+Note: See rules 7.2, 7,3 and 7.5 for responsibilities of officials regarding completion and checking of official timesheets.